-Working Group II of AR5 concluded that the detection of changes in groundwater systems, and attribution of those changes to climatic changes, are rare, owing to a lack of appropriate observation wells and an overall small number of studies (Jiménez Cisneros et al., 2014).
+WGII AR5 concluded that the detection of changes in groundwater systems, and attribution of those changes to climatic changes, are rare owing to a lack of appropriate observation wells and an overall small number of studies (Jiménez Cisneros et al., 2014).

 Since AR5, the number of studies based on long-term observed data continues to be limited.
-The groundwater-fed lakes in northeastern central Europe have been affected by climate and land-use changes, and they showed a predominantly negative lake-level trend in 1999-2008 (Kaiser et al., 2014).
+The groundwater-fed lakes in north-eastern central Europe have been affected by climate and land use changes, and show a predominantly negative lake-level trend in 1999-2008 (Kaiser et al., 2014).

-WGII AR5 concluded that climate change is projected to reduce groundwater resources significantly in most dry subtropical regions (high confidence) (Jiménez Cisneros et al., 2014).
+WGII AR5 concluded that climate change is projected to reduce groundwater resources significantly in most dry subtropical regions (robust evidence, high agreement; Jiménez Cisneros et al., 2014).

 In some regions, groundwater is often intensively used to supplement the excess demand, often leading to groundwater depletion.
-Climate change adds further pressure on water resources and exaggerates human water demands by increasing temperatures over agricultural lands (Wada et al., 2017).
-Very few studies have projected the risks of groundwater depletion under 1.5°C and 2°C of global warming.
-Under 2°C of warming, impacts posed on groundwater are projected to be greater than at 1.5°C (low confidence) (Portmann et al., 2013; Salem et al., 2017).
+Climate change adds further pressure on water resources and exaggerates human water demands due to increasing temperatures over agricultural lands (Wada et al., 2017).
+Very few studies project the risks of groundwater depletion under 1.5°C and 2°C warming.
+Under 2°C warming, impacts posed on groundwater are projected to be greater than at 1.5°C (limited evidence, low agreement; Portmann et al., 2013; Salem et al., 2017).

-Portmann et al. (2013) indicated that 2% (range 1.1-2.6%) of the global land area is projected to suffer from an extreme decrease in renewable groundwater resources of more than 70% at 2°C, with a clear mitigation at 1.5°C. These authors also projected that 20% of the global land surface would be affected by a groundwater reduction of more than 10% at 1.5°C of warming, with the percentage of land impacted increasing at 2°C. In a groundwater-dependent irrigated region in northwest Bangladesh, the average groundwater level during the major irrigation period (January-April) is projected to decrease in accordance with temperature rise (Salem et al., 2017).
+Portmann et al. (2013) indicate that 2.0% (range 1.1-2.6%) of global land area is projected to suffer from an extreme decrease of renewable groundwater resources of more than 70% at 2°C, which is clearly mitigated at 1.5°C. The study also projects that 20% of global land surface is affected by more than 10% groundwater reduction at 1.5°C with the percentage of the land impacted increasing at 2°C. In a groundwater-dependent irrigated region in Northwest Bangladesh, the average groundwater level during the major irrigation period (January-April) is projected to decrease in accordance with temperature rise (Salem et al., 2017).